![]() |

 Modbus usage

-This program acts as client for B+G E-Tech EASTRON smart meters.
-In the current (2017..23) configuration these are one SDM630-Modbus and one SDM530-Modbus three phase meter.
+This program acts as client for two B+G E-Tech three phase EASTRON smart meters, currebtly (2017..25) one SDM630-Modbus and one SDM530-Modbus.
 (One phase meters like SDM230-Modbus were used in early experimental lab set-ups, only).
 Even in the Lab, no B+G E-Tech EASTRON Modbus communicated reliably above 9.6 baud (the default).
 Due to this low speed and, additionally, low response times, only two meter readings per second are possible over one RS485 line.

 Communication will be 'RTU / RS485 9600, none' as common denominator.
 See Eastron, SMD230Modbus, Smart Meter Modbus Protocol Implementation V1.2 Eastron, SDM630Modbus, Smart Meter Modbus Protocol 630 (V1.5 ?)
 Eastron, SDM530Modbus, Smart Meter Modbus Protocol 530 (V1.1 or V1.5)